ThomasStoyles/QAProject/README.md

 # Future updates
 For the future of this project there are other implementations that can be completed...
  - Create a nicer GUI
- - Add validation functions so you can have the same developer more than once
+ - Add validation functions
  - Add more tests to get 100% coverage
- - Create a database for the stores in which you can buy the games from
+ - Create more tables in the database

 # Versions
 1.0.0 - Updated 12/05/2022